-- Full-time agricultural employment in B&NES has decreased by more than half between 2000 and 20106. - Domestic food expenditure in Bath and North East Somerset is around £382m/yr7.
-More of this could be retained in the local economy. - Expenditure on local food generates an economic return of £3 for every £1 spent contributing to the local multiplier effect8. - Public interest in healthy and local food is high.
-In 2009 a local resident survey showed that 81% of respondents were willing to buy more local food to reduce carbon emissions9.
+- Full-time agricultural employment in B&NES has decreased by more than half between 2000 and 2010 (DEFRA, 2010). - Domestic food expenditure in Bath and North East Somerset is around £382m/yr (DEFRA, 2013d).
+More of this could be retained in the local economy. - Expenditure on local food generates an economic return of £3 for every £1 spent contributing to the local multiplier effect (Orme et al., 2011). - Public interest in healthy and local food is high with 81% of residents stating that they are willing to buy more locally-produced food to reduce carbon emissions (B&NES Council, 2009).

-v) Local Food Strategy delivery themes
+iv) Local Food Strategy Delivery Themes